Why should I become a Data Contributor?

 How does DRD define case conclusions?

-- Awarded – cases concluded by any of: monetary Awards to one or more parties; non-monetary Awards to one or more parties (including declaratory, specific performance, injunctive); a combination of monetary and non-monetary Awards; and the dismissal of a claim by an Award or Order of the tribunal for lack of jurisdiction, admissibility or sustainability, or for failure to pursue a claim.
+- Awarded – cases concluded by (i) a monetary Award to one or more parties; (ii) a non-monetary Award to one or more parties (including declaratory, specific performance, injunctive); or (iii) a combined monetary and non-monetary Award.

-- Settled / Withdrawn – resolved by agreement of the parties, with or without the assistance of the arbitrator.
-A settlement may be recorded in a Consent Award OR the withdrawal of a claim or counterclaim that had been filed with the institution.
+- Settled / Withdrawn – the dispute resolved by agreement of the parties, with or without the assistance of the arbitrator, resulting in a settlement agreement (which may or may not be recorded in a Consent Award) or the withdrawal of a claim or counterclaim.

 - Administrative Close – the termination of an arbitration by the institution for non-compliance with directions for payment.